 Why You Should Not Trust an Insurance Adjuster After a Car Crash in Florida

-It is important to note that while your insurance company may be on your side when it comes to compensation for an accident, the opposing insurance company may use tactics to decrease the value of your case.
+It is important to note that while your insurance company may be on your side regarding compensation for an accident, the opposing insurance company may use tactics to decrease the value of your case.

 It is always important to remember that an insurance adjuster’s goal is to minimize liability for their employer.
 As a result, an insurance adjuster may take all possible steps to keep costs low.
-If you feel that an insurance adjuster is trying to harm your car accident settlement, you should consult with an experienced Miami personal injury lawyer as soon as possible.
+If you feel an insurance adjuster is trying to harm your car accident settlement, consult an experienced personal injury lawyer as soon as possible.

 Why You Should Pursue a Car Crash Lawsuit in Florida Instead of an Insurance Claim

-Victims of car crashes should give some thought to filing a personal injury lawsuit instead of seeking an insurance settlement.
-As mentioned, many insurance adjusters actively work to avoid paying a victim the compensation they deserve for their car crash.
-As a result, a personal injury lawsuit may be a better option for a victim.
+If you suffer a serious injury in a car accident in Florida, you should consider filing a personal injury lawsuit instead of seeking an insurance settlement.
+As mentioned, many insurance adjusters actively work to avoid paying you the compensation you deserve for your accident.
+As a result, a personal injury lawsuit may be your best option.

-Noneconomic losses are based on a number of subjective issues.
-For example, if a victim has difficulty performing tasks they used to enjoy due to an injury, this can be factored into the damages you request.
+Noneconomic losses are based on several subjective issues.
+For example, if you have difficulty performing tasks you used to enjoy due to an injury, this can be factored into the damages you request.

 It is important to note that a victim cannot simultaneously seek a personal injury lawsuit and an insurance settlement.
-Before making a decision concerning whether to settle, you should speak with an experienced attorney that can help you weigh your options.
+Before deciding whether to settle, you should speak with an experienced Florida car accident attorney that can help you weigh your options.

-If you or a family member was injured in a car accident in Florida or if the at-fault driver does not want to go through insurance, contact an experienced car accident attorney immediately.
-The Law Offices of Prosper Shaked believes that victims of car accidents should be thoroughly compensated for their injuries.
+If the at-fault driver does not want to go through insurance, contact our experienced car accident attorney immediately.
+Prosper Shaked Accident Injury Attorneys PA believes that victims of car accidents should be thoroughly compensated for their injuries.
 Our firm has often seen how a severe car crash can substantially change a person’s life, and we are here to help you get your life back on track.
-To schedule a free legal consultation to talk about your potential case, contact the Law Offices of Prosper Shaked at (305) 694-2676.
-Don’t hesitate to contact the firm online as well.